LightBitsLabs/los-csi/docs/src/workload_deployment/static_manifests/statefulset_workload_static.md

 To consume PVs created for a particular StorageClass, the  StorageClass name (not the YAML spec file name) must be referenced within a definition of another Kubernetes object.

-For instance, to configure a StatefulSet to provide its pods with 10GiB persistent storage volumes from the StorageClass described above, you would enter something similar to the following into the `StatefulSet.spec.volumeClaimTemplates` section:
+For instance, to configure a StatefulSet to provide its pods with 10GB of persistent storage volumes from the StorageClass described above, you would enter something similar to the following into the `StatefulSet.spec.volumeClaimTemplates` section:

 ```yaml
     ...